 "I said, to celebrate moving in, I want spicy BBQ for dinner!"

-Annoying… but I drank them.
+Annoying… but he drank them.

-I wrapped an arm around Lisa's waist and murmured, "Whatever you want, we'll eat."
+He wrapped an arm around Lisa's waist and murmured, "Whatever you want, we'll eat."

 Lisa burst out laughing.
 "Fine, but don't cry later when it burns."

 "I won't!
 I'm a man!
 I'm a strong wolf!"
-Fen puffed his chest like a little alpha.
+Fen puffed out his chest like a little alpha.

 A strange number.